WHY MANAGING IT MATTERS

 Logistics are the most complex and extensive aspect of Southwire’s supply chain.
 Effectively managing this complexity drives down costs for our customers and reduces our environmental impact.
 To the extent practicable, we strategically source raw materials closer to the appropriate manufacturing plant to limit distance traveled, and we use intermodal transport whenever possible.
 The Energy & Air Emissions section provides details about our carrier contractors’ participation in the EPA’s Smart Way Program.

 We select our suppliers based on their reputation and demonstrated quality, service, innovative technology, price and diversity considerations.
 To demonstrate our commitment to responsible procurement practices, Southwire’s Global Supplier Sustainability Manual section 11.2 outlines our expectations regarding suppliers’ business conduct.
 All suppliers in Southwire’s Supplier Sustainability Program return the authorized document to Southwire.
-In addition, we are drafting a human rights clause that will be inserted into every contract in 2018.

 We consider supplier diversity an important aspect of a sustainable supply chain.
-Operating under Southwire’s Strategic Sourcing Department, our Supplier Diversity program ensures that Southwire identifies:
+Operating under Southwire’s strategic sourcing department, our Supplier Diversity program ensures that Southwire identifies:

 - Qualified small businesses and those owned and operated by minorities, females or veterans in our strategic sourcing and procurement processes; and